Dynaloo/Frigate/README.md

     sudo docker compose up -d

-**Install is finish, open your browser and enter the frigate IP address**
+**Install is finish, open your browser and enter your frigate IP address**

     http://your_ip_frigate:5000

 ***See the Frigate documentation to configure your first camera***

+See exemple enclosed "config_frigate.yaml"